Majors Ian and Sally McBride - Commanding Officers

 Rather a fetching picture of me don't you think?

 I have various roles - I am responsible for outreach & evangelism work - organizing open air meetings for instance.
-Along with the Bandmaster and Songster Leader, I am responsible for First Sunday - The Lighter Worship Experience - our alternative worship event on the first Sunday Evening of each month.
 I am a member of the team who are responsible for the Sound Reinforcement System, multimedia & video projector and produce the CDs for our CD Ministry.
 I am involved in the collation of items for our Corps Magazine and for the printing, collating stapling and distribution of the magazines.
 I produce the monthly prayer diaries and leaflets and posters for our outreach work and for the noticeboard.
 I manage the corps website and collect statistics.
 I am a member of our Pastoral Care Council.
 When the officer is away, I am responsible for looking after the corps.
 On the musical front, I sing in the songsters, play Bass in the band and lead the worship band, where I also play bass guitar.

 John Moore - Band Master